Jake-Moore/KamiCommonNMS/README.md

 ## Using the Library
 As a sub-project of KamiCommon, this library is published under that project's package.
-You'll find it at `com.kamikazejam.kamicommon.spigot-nms`.
+You'll find its code under the package `com.kamikazejam.kamicommon`, and published under `com.kamikazejam.kamicommon:spigot-nms`

 ### Repository Information
 Add the following Repository to your build file.